Berber Christians: Tunisia

 Our Lady of Trapani procession in La Goulette.

 Christianity came in Tunisia during Roman rule.
 However, after the arrival of Islam, the population of Christians decreased in the country.
 Prior to Tunisian independence, Tunisia was home to 255,000 Christian Europeans (mostly of Italian and Maltese ancestry).
 The International Religious Freedom Report of 2007 reported that the Christian community numbered 50,000 people, 20,000 of whom were Catholics.
 In the Annuario Pontificio of 2018, the number of Catholics is estimated to have risen to 30,700.
 However, the number of Tunisian Christians is estimated to be around 23,500.

 The Catholic Church in Tunisia operates 12 churches, nine schools and several libraries throughout the country.
 In addition to holding religious services, the Catholic Church opened a monastery, freely organized cultural activities, and performed charitable work throughout Tunisia.
 According to church leaders, there are 2,000 practicing Protestant Christians, most of them are Tunisians who converted to Christianity.
 There is also a small community of Jehovah's Witnesses numbering around 50, only half of which identify as Arab.

-The number of Protestant Tunisians is estimated at 7,000, according to the U.S. State Department's 2018 report on religious freedom in Tunisia, which represents 41% of the total Protestant population in the country.
-However, pastors of Protestant churches affirm that the actual number of Protestant Christians in Tunisia is much higher, reaching around 12,000, which constitutes 55% of the Protestant population in the country.
+The number of Protestant Tunisians is estimated at 7,000, according to the U.S. State Department's 2018 report on religious freedom in Tunisia, which represents 41% of the total Christian population in the country.
+However, pastors of Protestant churches affirm that the actual number of Protestant Christians in Tunisia is much higher, reaching around 12,000, which constitutes 55% of the Christian population in the country.
 These individuals belong to various Protestant denominations, including Anglican, Methodist, Reformed, Presbyterian, and Baptist churches, in addition to many charismatic churches, most of which are Pentecostal.
 All of these churches are part of the Evangelical missionary movement, except for the Anglican Church, and are therefore referred to as Evangelical churches.
 Many of these Tunisian Protestants come from Berber backgrounds.